rakseli/redpajama-v2-processing/README.md

 - Whole data about 250TB in compressed format, 16.8M inodes
 - 500TB disk and 50M inodes should be enough to process everything at same time
 - We got only 5M inodes, so data needed to be combined before any further processing and later compressed again
+- While holding intermediate files total disk consumed 369TB
+## Computing
+- Total (including debugging and failed runs), about 250K/CPUh was used for the effort

 # References